JAMESMTL/snippets/bnx2x/proxmox/README-dkms.md

 <b>This WILL be preformed on the production host.</b>

-Step 1: If you are not using Proxmox with an enterprise subscription then you will need to remove the default enterprise repo and add replace it with either the pve-no-subscription repo (recommended) or pvetest repo.
+Step 1: If you are not using Proxmox with an enterprise subscription then you will need to remove the default enterprise repo and replace it with either the pve-no-subscription repo (recommended) or pvetest repo.

     rm /etc/apt/sources.list.d/pve-enterprise.list